dunkmann00/PrusaPosts/ColorLitho/README.md

 occur.
 I think this might have had to do with breaking the suction in the nozzle.
-Since CustomWipe lets retractions happen like normal, when the nozzle moves over the open section, air can get in and break the suction, letting the filament that was printed stay flat on the print.
+Since CustomWipe lets retractions happen like normal, when the nozzle moves over the open section, air can get in and break the suction, letting the filament that was printed, stay flat on the print.
 When the nozzle did the custom wipe over a part of the layer that was already printed, it still left a tiny zit.